jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

   (b) a person authorised to act on behalf of the investor, if the person and the investor agree to have the notice given in that way.

 ### 32 Records of specified charitable, benevolent, philanthropic, or cultural bodies
-(1) All gift-exempt bodies must keep in New Zealand sufficient records in the English language to enable the Commissioner to determine both the sources of donations made to them and the application, within New Zealand or within a country or territory outside New Zealand, of their funds.
+(1) All gift-exempt bodies must keep in New Zealand sufficient records in English or te reo Māori to enable the Commissioner to determine both the sources of donations made to them and the application, within New Zealand or within a country or territory outside New Zealand, of their funds.
+(1B) For the purposes of subsection (1), a gift-exempt body must take reasonable steps to ensure the safe-keeping of their records relating to donations received or applied by them for a period of not less than 7 years after receiving a donation or applying an amount from their funds, except to the extent to which the Commissioner has notified them that retention of the records is not required or they have delivered the records to the Commissioner.
-(2) Despite subsection (1), on application by a gift-exempt body, the Commissioner may notify the body that they are authorised to keep the records in a language other than English.
+(2) Despite subsection (1), on application by a gift-exempt body, the Commissioner may notify the body that they are authorised to keep the records in a language other than English or te reo Māori.

 ### 32A Records to be provided by employer who contributes to superannuation fund
 (1) On application of a member or a trustee of a superannuation fund acting on a member's behalf, a member's employer, or a member's past employer, must provide the member or trustee with a record of all employer's superannuation cash contributions made by the employer on the member's behalf in each of the 4 tax years before the tax year in which a withdrawal, being one to which section CS 1 of the Income Tax Act 2007 applies, is made.